 (replaces RPM 2.13)

-This policy applies to the academic and clinical programs, facilities and services operating under the University of New Mexico Health Sciences Center (HSC) and, as provided more fully below, to the subsidiary corporations of the University related thereto.
+This policy applies to the academic and clinical programs, facilities and services operating as part of the UNM Health Sciences Center (HSC) and, as provided more fully below, to certain subsidiary corporations of the University.
 This policy also applies to those operations of the University that are deemed to be “health care components” of the University as set forth below.

 Component Units of UNM Health Sciences Center